jeremiahu2/simon-html/README.md

 ![Design](designDiagram.png)

-The design mock illustrates a simple layout: login page, voting page, scores page, and about page with placeholders.
+The design will illustrate a simple layout: a login page, voting page, scores page, and about page with placeholders.

 ---